Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-53-the-wild-hunt.md

 Hoeff flexed his big knotted arms and *giggled* like a boy who had the most bestest toy ever.

-Julian gave a wry grin, "I mean…they’re pretty good, I *guess."*
+Julian gave a wry grin, "I mean... they’re pretty good, I *guess."*

 "Aww!
 And here I thought you were a gun nut these days!"

 Xiù sighed and covered her eyes with her hand wearily.
-"Hoeff, that’s worse than any pun I’ve ever managed…Also."
+"Hoeff, that’s worse than any pun I’ve ever managed...
+Also."
 She looked over at Julian, glanced at each of his considerably more impressive meat-hooks in turn, grinned coyly and said nothing more.

 Sometimes, the mark of an exceptional woman was her ability to put a man in his place with nothing more than a smile.
 Hoeff grumbled ruefully while Julian scratched at the back of his head in embarrassment.
 He still didn’t quite realize just how much that gesture could show off.

 For his part, Daniel snorted in amusement, then looked away as he heard a rustling from the nearby trees.
-"Brace yourselves…" he warned.
+"Brace yourselves..." he warned.
 "If that’s not Vemik, I’ll eat my fountain pen."

 It was.
 The instant Hoeff crossed the safety line, he was promptly tackled and wrestled into a tightly compacted ball.